devconcept/multer-gridfs-storage/README.md

 *Event arguments*

+ - result: Result is an object with the following properties:

+    `db`: The MongoDb database pointing to the database

- - db: The MongoDb database object that holds the connection
+    `client`: The MongoClient instance that holds the connection

 This event is triggered at most once.